andreirt/hourglass/README.md

 # Hourglass

-Ported from Adobe Air / ActionScript 3 to C++ / OpenFrameworks by Andrei Thomaz.
+Ported from Adobe Air / ActionScript 3 to C++ / OpenFrameworks by Andrei Thomaz and Vitor Andrioli.

 ### Building with Code::Blocks (Windows)